Creating a Design System Governance Model

 Because we were vetting so many components, we needed to be judicious with our time.
 We applied centralized/decentralized decision making to this.

 - Centralized – the director made the final decision on components frequently seen or ubiquitous in the UI (for example, buttons)

 - Decentralized – the managers informed the director of where the team landed for less frequent, more obscure components (for example, admin components)

 This sped up the process and made conversations more focused and efficient.

 Even by taking a scrappy approach to the governance process, we were always behind.
 Decisions took time and components were in high demand.
 We had a dilemma – do teams wait for the coded component or do they code things anyway and then update the code later?
 At the same time, Engineering was shifting to SAFe, which didn’t leave room for ad hoc design requests.

 After getting through that growth spurt, we now have one single source of truth.
 For the past 1.5 years, we’ve been in maintenance mode.
 We’ve slimmed down the brain trust and have combined both meetings into one review.
 When we meet, we actually have a lot of fun.
-We talk about design and engineering in its purest sense.
+We talk about design and engineering in their purest sense.
 Our conversations aren’t influenced by business requirements or time constraints.
 Everyone’s passionate and takes pride in our success.
 In our retro, designers and engineers agreed they valued our collaborative discussions.

-It’s also opened solid lines of communications.
+It also opened solid lines of communications.
 We often reach out for design/engineering questions outside of the design system.
-And we’ve collaborated on Hack Week projects together.
+And we’ve collaborated on winning Hack Week projects together.